-The Resilient Communities Project (RCP) Fellows Program partners with local government agencies in Minnesota on research and technical assistance projects that help to advance community sustainability, livability, and resilience.
+The Resilient Communities Project (RCP) Fellows Program partners with local government agencies in Minnesota on research and technical assistance projects that help to advance community sustainability, equity, and resilience.

 Through the program, interdisciplinary teams of graduate/professional students and postdocs at the U of MN collaborate directly with local government staff on a high-priority project.
 Projects can cover a wide range of issues that impact community resilience--from housing, transportation, and economic development to climate adaptation, health equity, and environmental stewardship.
 Team members have an opportunity to apply their knowledge and skills to a real-world project, while our partner agencies benefit from the insights provided by a multidisciplinary team.

 Project cycles occur three times per year, starting in January, May, and September, and typically last 12 weeks.
-Participation on a team is unpaid; however, volunteers are selected through a competitive process.
-No previous consulting experience is required, and applications from all fields and disciplines are encouraged.
+Participation on a team is uncompensated, but some fellows may be eligible to earn academic credit for their involvement in a project.
+No previous consulting experience is required, and applications are accepted from students in all fields and disciplines.